rsksmart/liquidity-provider-server/README.md

 3. Then into it folder you only need to run `go test -integration`

-#### Note:
+#### Notes:
-It is required to run LPS env to run integration tests because in `it` folder there is a config.json file which will be updated when contracts will be deployed.
+1. It is required to run LPS env to run integration tests because in `it` folder there is a config.json file which will be updated when contracts will be deployed.
+2. Management API protection.
+To have a secure server it's important to have some things.
+   1. Firewall rules to avoid DDOS and CSRF attacks on the server
+   2. CORS policy
+3. Fee calculation for PegIn and PegOut.
+The fee calculation is not explicit for liquidity providers and may result in inaccurate expectations.
+Like gas price changes and so on.

 #### Technical Specifications:
 1. Minumum Golang version: 1.20.2